 Safety Culture Consideration

-review the licensee’s evaluation to determine if safety culture components were considered as a cause of or a contributor to the traditional enforcement violations.
+If available, review the licensee’s cause evaluation to determine if safety culture components were considered as a cause of or a contributor to the traditional enforcement violations.

 Guidance: Determine if the cause evaluation considered whether a weakness in any safety culture components was a direct cause or a significant contributing cause to escalated traditional enforcement actions.
 Review the licensee’s evaluation and/or discuss with appropriate licensee personnel, whether safety culture was considered as a possible cause of the violations.
 If so, verify that the evaluation included at least those components that the inspectors determined could reasonably have been a contributor to the violation(s).

-Generic Implications Analysis. eview adequacy of licensee analysis.
+Generic Implications Analysis.
+If applicable, review the adequacy of the licensee’s generic implication analysis.

 QA Program Procedures and Practices Changes.
 For activities performed to satisfy a construction inspection program, determine that the licensee's review of the QA program evaluated the program's scope and effectiveness.